 - How can we mimic the ability of mushrooms and algae to break down rock, oil, chemicals, and other throwaway toxins?

 - How can we set up complete life cycle systems in our manufacturing processes, so that nothing is wasted—where one factory's discards become another's raw materials?
 Can the work of mushroom mycelium offer answers?

 We humans could not live without nature for many, many reasons.
-We need regular connection with it in order to thrive psychologically and spiritually, practical support from it to thrive physically, and ideas from it to develop more effective technologies that create comfortable, sustainable lifestyles.
+We need regular connection with nature in order to thrive psychologically and spiritually, practical support from it to thrive physically, and ideas from it to develop more effective technologies that create comfortable, sustainable lifestyles.
 It's time to recognize the extent of our need for Mother Earth and to make her health a more conscious center of our lives, rather than an occasional side thought.